How to Get Things Done and Stop Procrastinating

 Getting Things Done: A Little Goes a Long Way

 I know my desk often becomes a massive pile of stuff.
-Before I know it I am have no idea where to start or what to do first.
-The best thing to do at this point is just pick something and look after it .
+Before I know it I have no idea where to start or what to do first.
+The best thing to do at this point is just pick something and look after it.

-Just decide what you need to do with that item, for instance - is it junk?- toss it.
+Begin by deciding what you need to do with that one item, for instance - is it junk? then toss it.
 Does it just need to be filed away? - file it.
 If it is a task, start it.
 Just get it off the desk and get it moving!
 Keep picking things up and doing something with them until the area is clear.

-This especially works well with cleaning up.
+This method works especially well with cleaning up.
 If you have a room full of stuff that you have been meaning to clean just pick a small area, clean it and stop.
 Come back tomorrow clean another small area.
 Break it up over time to get the job done.